About the blog

 I grew up in Madagascar and Kenya, places that gave me a real passion for the environment, development and poverty.
 I wanted to write about these issues from an early age, and studied journalism, international relations and cultural studies to try and get a better understanding of them.
 I planned to return to Africa as a foreign correspondent, but found that my outsider perspective gave an interesting angle on Western consumer culture.

-I work as a freelance writer, specialising in campaigning on social and environmental issues, and have worked for Oxfam, Tearfund and RSPB.
+I work as a freelance writer, specialising in campaigning on social and environmental issues.
+I’ve worked with agencies including Oxfam, Tearfund, WWF and RSPB, along with a variety of business clients of one sort or another.
 My work is very diverse, and includes editing books, public speaking, magazine articles, and book reviews.
-I’ve made short films, written for radio, curated a couple of exhibitions, art directed a comic book, built several websites, and occasionally publish a poem.
+I’ve made short films, written for radio, curated a couple of exhibitions, art directed two comic books, built many websites, and occasionally publish a poem.
 If you want to collaborate, drop me a line: firstname.lastname@example.org

 I’m an ideas person, and I love to support new ideas and start new things.
 I co-founded the Postgrowth Institute, Transition St Albans and Transition Luton.
-Current projects include the not-for-profit creative agency Earthbound Ventures, and Park Church, an experiment in outdoor spirituality.
+Current projects include the not-for-profit creative agency Earthbound Ventures, Edible High Town, and Park Church, an experiment in outdoor spirituality.

 I currently live in Luton (UK) with my wife Louise, who is a freelance radio journalist, and our two small children.